The world's jobless | Pictures | Reuters

 A passenger on a SNIM train carrying iron ore and mine workers waits for transport after arriving in Nouadhibou, Mauritania June 25, 2014.
 REUTERS/Joe Penney

-MEXICO, 3.96 percent in December 2015 A family of farmworkers eat on the side of a road as they wait for news of negotiations between their labour representatives and government officials at Guerrero neighborhood in San Quintin in Baja California...more
+MEXICO, 4.41 percent in June 2015 A family of farmworkers eat on the side of a road as they wait for news of negotiations between their labour representatives and government officials at Guerrero neighborhood in San Quintin in Baja California state...more

 A family of farmworkers eat on the side of a road as they wait for news of negotiations between their labour representatives and government officials at Guerrero neighborhood in San Quintin in Baja California state March 30, 2015.
 REUTERS/Edgard Garrido